Practical and Asymptotically Exact Conditional Sampling in Diffusion Models: Empirical results additional details

+In addition we include a variation called \textit{TDS-truncate} that truncates the TDS procedure at $t = 10$ and returns the prediction $\denoiser (\dt{x}{10})$.

-\paragraph{Sample plots.} To supplement the sample plot conditioned on class $7$ in \Cref{subfig:mnist-class-sample}, we present samples conditioned on each of the remaining 9 classes.
-These results exhibit the same characteristics of relative diversity and quality discussed in \Cref{subsec:exp-mnist}.
+\paragraph{Sample plots.} To supplement the sample plot conditioned on class $7$ in \Cref{subfig:mnist-class-sample}, we present samples conditioned on each of the remaining 9 classes and from other methods.
+We observe that samples from Gradient Guidance have noticeable artifacts, whereas the other 4 methods produce authentic and correct digits.
+However, most samples from IS or TDS-IS are identical due to the collapse of importance weights.
+By contrast, samples from TDS and TDS-truncate have greater diversity, with the latter exhibiting slightly more variations

 \paragraph{Ablation study on twist scales.} We consider exponentiating and re-normalizing twisting functions by a \emph{twist scale} $\gamma$, i.e. setting new twisting functions to $\pmodelapprox (y \mid \xt; \gamma) \propto \plikelihood{y}{\denoiser(\xt)}^\gamma$.
 In particular, when $t=0$, we set $\plikelihood{y}{ \xzero;\gamma} \propto \plikelihood{y }{\xzero}^\gamma$.
 This modification suggests that the targeted conditional distribution is now